tsingha/rocket-docker-ec2/README.md

 Hello!
 Welcome to my Rocket Chat Automation.
 This task is automatically deploy a Rocket Chat Application as a standalone docker container on a AWS EC2 Instance.
 The EC2 instance will be created using **Terraform** and the post configuration and docker container creation will be done by **Ansible**.

+**Note**: Here we are not using any certificate for https secure access or not using load balancer.

 Before start create a Jump Server or Client Machine using Centos 7 and do the below task.

 1.	**Install AWS CLI command utility**